College Student Car Insurance: Away at School Discounts and Coverage Options

 How much can college students save with a good student discount?

-Good student discounts can save anywhere from 10% to 35% on car insurance premiums, depending on the insurer.
+Good student discounts can save anywhere from 8% to 25% on car insurance premiums, depending on the insurer.
 Most companies require a 3.0 GPA (B average) or higher, and students must typically be enrolled full-time and under age 25.
 Transcripts or grade reports are usually required to activate and maintain the discount each policy term.
+In real dollar terms, savings can reach up to $1,200 per year, or roughly $40–$100 off a monthly premium.

 Does college location affect car insurance rates?

 Yes, college location can significantly affect rates if the student brings a car to campus.
-Insurers often rate the vehicle based on where it's garaged overnight, meaning a car parked at an urban university may be rated on that city's ZIP code — which can be 20% to 50% more expensive than a suburban or rural location.
+Insurers rate the vehicle based on where it's garaged overnight, meaning a car parked at an urban university may be rated on that city's ZIP code — which can be dramatically more expensive than a suburban or rural location.
+State-level differences are also significant, with low-rate states like Vermont and South Dakota offering much cheaper premiums than high-rate states like Connecticut or Delaware.
 Students leaving their car at home are generally not affected by the college's location for rating purposes.

 Compare Car Insurance Rates in Ohio